danyork/dnssec-algs-json/README.md

 # dnssec-algs-json
 A script to take the IANA registry of DNSSEC algorithms and make it available as JSON.

+*NOTE*: This is a branch to experiment to having this work with Heroku.

 The IANA registry of DNSSEC algorithm numbers is available at:

 http://www.iana.org/assignments/dns-sec-alg-numbers/dns-sec-alg-numbers.xhtml